 Nifedipine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of nifedipine?

-- feeling short of breath, swelling in your hands or feet;
+- swelling in your hands or lower legs; or

 - headache, dizziness;